After you apply: next steps

 - Attend Orientation

 - Attend International Centre Events

 - Register for GradSteps workshops

-We require official copies of transcripts after you are recommended for admission, after you receive a letter from us indicating you are provisionally admitted.
+We require official copies of transcripts after you are recommended for admission.

 If you are provisionally admitted, official transcripts, degree certificates and translations must come from the Main Records Office of the issuing institution in a sealed and endorsed (stamped across the back flap) envelope before final admission can be granted.
 We generally require official copies of your transcripts, degree certificates and/or translations within one month of your letter of offer.

 All international transcripts must be accompanied by degree certificates that indicate that the degree has been awarded.

 Your transcripts, degree certificates, and all other documents listed on your admission letter must be submitted directly to our office before you register for courses.

 Please include your Student ID (found on your admission letter) with all documents submitted to Graduate Studies.

 For more information, please review your decision letter located in your Student Portal.